khakhalin/carsharing101/02_relocations.md

 This last point also has an interesting consequence.
 Among 100 individual experiments that were run to produce the figure above, some required almost 2 times more profitable relocations than some other (say, for a case of 10 cars, we have one experiment with relocation freqiuency of about 0.06 per tick, and another one - with almost 0.12 per tick).
 Yet from the operational point of view, it is much more desirable to perform the same "reasonable" number of relocations every week: it helps with capacity planning, budgeting, and optimizes utilization of drivers.
 And this means that even when operations are tuned up perfectly, on some days drivers would be performing relocations are are not quite profitable, while on other days some relocation request may remain unresolved for capacity issues.
 This is unavoidable.

 Finally, the right curve on this figure also spells a very important message, even if one that is not directly related to relocations.
-It introduces that concept of _optimal fleet size_: the number of cars that, for a given set of stations (or zones), demand, prices, and relocation logic, primises the best CM2 profitability.
+It introduces that concept of an **optimal fleet size**: the number of cars that, for a given set of stations (or zones), demand, prices, and relocation logic, primises the best CM2 profitability.
 And moreover, the figure suggests that in principle you can find this optimal fleet by agent-based modeling.
 This topic however won't be described in this document, and is left as an excercise to the reader.

 For the sake of  completeness, below you can also find the same curve for the original model "stations" model (the `few_stations` scenario in the script) with 5 zones of similar, linearly decreasing demand.
 The curve is conceptually similar, but has a less prominent peak, as in this specific case all zones are basicaly "OK", and it is only an occasional random overconcentration of cars at some of the zones that needs to be solved by relocations.
 Still what is encouraging is that even this simple model still lets us pick an optimal fleet size for a given set of destinations.

 ![Curves of the optimal number of relocations, and best achieved CM2, as a function of fleet size.
 Original scenario, where all zones have relatively high demand](figures/02relos_02stations_04fleet_size_few_stations.svg)

+🔥 That in practice we may decide to have a bit higher fleet to gradually shape customer behavior, and be able to expand quickly.
+Or on the contracy, we may have to operate on a lower fleet, for purchasing reasons, or political reasons (as some cities attempt to regulate the number of carsharing licenses they issue)

 # 2.5 Imperfect relocations

 🔥 Explain the IRL situation when relocaiton agents either don't want to, or cannot follow the instructions, and so are tempted to either grab easier cars (those closer to their last target), or deliver to zones closer nearby, instead of those that were strictly speaking recommended.